CristhiaBlueHat/lab-natty-or-not/README.md

 Prompt = A (((powerful man))) with (bulging, definition-worthy musculature) poised elegantly against a (wallpaper backdrop), expressionless yet exuding an air of raw power, his eyes closed but drawn in intricate detail against a (minimalist black and white color scheme).
 Após

-2) Otimizei as imagens as imagens no Letsenhance e tirei a marca de água no WatermarkerRemover.
+2) Otimizei as imagens as imagens no Letsenhance.

 ## 🚀 Resultados
 <img src="/exempleman2.png">